dmllr/ykkap-smart-lock-assistant/README.md

     -   The YKK app is showing a connection error.
     -   The phone screen is on, but the YKK app is not in the foreground.
     -   The YKK app has been updated with UI changes that are not yet supported by this bridge.
-    -   Use the "Update Door Lock Status" button in Home Assistant to trigger a fresh status check.
+    -   Use the "Update Door Lock Status" button in Home Assistant or refresh the status in the main app screen to trigger a fresh status check.

 ## Contributing